DataSF/datasf.github.io/academy/_posts/2017-12-01-lean-leaders--learn-to-lead-your-own-process-improvement-project.md

 * How to translate your analysis into concrete ideas for improvement
 * How to communicate improvement plans to stakeholders and supervisors
 * How to create a plan, execute it and track progress
-* How to manage changes resulting from process improvement<br>&nbsp;
+* How to manage changes resulting from process improvement

+## More Resources

+* Learn more on the [City Performance Lean Program website](https://cityperformanceleanprogram.weebly.com/)